-A small number of centres submitted videos instead of audio tracks.
-Videos are not accepted, however, there was some leniency in accepting videos this year due to the impact of COVID.
+A very small number of centres submitted videos instead of audio tracks.
+Videos are not accepted and it is possible to export the video to audio.

 Repertoire

 Repertoire is to be determined by the student and the teacher, though, of course, in many cases, peripatetic or other instrumental/vocal/technology teachers will be involved.
 It need not be linked to any of the four Areas of study which make up the core of the new specification and can, therefore, be in any chosen style or genre.